Dimev/slsg/README.md

 `file`:
 - can be created with the `site.file(text)` function.
+- `site.binaryFile(bytes)` can be used to create a binary file from a table of bytes.
+- `site.base64File(base64)` can be used to create a binary file from a base64 string.
 - `parseMd()`: parses the file as markdown.
 - `parseJson()`: parses the file as json, into a table.
 - `parseYaml()`:  parses the file as yaml, into a table.
 - `parseToml()`: parses the file as toml, into a table.
 - `parseTxt()`: loads the file as a string.
+- `parseBinary()`: loads the file as a table of bytes.
+- `parseBase64`: loads the file as a base64 string.
 - `parseBibtex()`: loads the file as bibtex, into a table.
 - `stem`: file stem if any, or nil.
 - `name`: file name if any, or nil.